cmarsalko/Sports_Injuries_and_Treatment/README.md

 Start by familiarizing yourself with our sports injury and treatment [guide](https://cmarsalko.github.io/Sports_Injuries_and_Treatment/
 )
 # Get started!
-Access the Guide: Head to the Sports Injury Repository.
-Click the green "Code" button, then "Download ZIP" to your local computer.
+**Access the Guide**: Visit the Sports Injury Repository.
+Click the green "Code" button and select "Download ZIP" to save it to your computer.

-Organize Your Files: Locate this folder in your downloads and move it to a secure place where you can manage your files and other assets like images, PDFs, etc.
+**Organize Your Files**: Find the downloaded folder in your system and move it to a secure location where you can easily manage your files, such as images, PDFs, and other assets.

-Open a Text Editor: Download and/or open a text editor like Notepad++ or VSCode.
+**Open a Text Editor**: Install and/or open a text editor like Notepad++ or VSCode to work with your files.

-Review the Content: Use the text editor to open the index.html documents and style.css from your project folder.
+**Review the Content**: Open the `index.html` and `style.css` files from your project folder in the text editor to review the content.

-Customization: Start working with code by reading through the index.html where you'll find instructions on how to build your own webtext!
+**Start Customizing**: Begin editing by going through the `index.html` file, where you’ll find instructions for building your own webtext.

-Publish: Once you've modified and added your files to your project file, you'll want to publish it to the web.
-GitHub provides a good solution for "free."
-Create a GitHub account, then create a new repository for this webtext.
+**Publish Your Work**: Once you've made your changes, it’s time to publish.
+GitHub offers a free way to host your project.
+Sign up for a GitHub account and create a new repository for your webtext.

-Upload Your Files: Click "uploading an existing file" and "commit" your file changes to this repository.
-Remember, you'll need ALL of your assets to make your webtext function properly.
+**Upload Your Files**: Click "upload an existing file" and "commit" your changes to the repository.
+Ensure you upload all necessary assets for your webtext to function properly.

-Finalize the Setup: Go to your repository "**settings**."
-Scroll down to "**Pages**" and change the setting from "**none**" to "**main**" branch.
-Hit "**Save**".
-This will provide you with a published GitHub URL.
+**Finalize the Setup**: In your repository settings, scroll to "Pages" and switch the source from "none" to the "main" branch.
+Save your changes to get a live GitHub URL.

-Test Your URL: Test the URL in a browser.
-Magic, no?
-Actually, it's computer science.
+**Test Your Site**: Try the URL in a browser, and watch your webtext come to life.
+It’s computer science magic!

-Check out our other helpful resources for managing and preventing sports injuries HERE